 Zajonc’s social facilitation theory (1965) established that the mere presence of others changes performance.
 For well-learned tasks, an audience improves performance through arousal.
 For novel or difficult tasks, it can impair it.

 This has a practical implication for social fitness challenges: beginners should start in low-stakes, supportive social contexts (team challenges, private groups) before competing publicly.
-The goal is to move quickly from novel task to well-learned task — at which point social observation becomes a performance enhancer rather than an anxiety trigger.
+The goal is to move quickly from novel task to well-learned task; at that point social observation becomes a performance boost rather than an anxiety trigger.

-This also explains why beginners often experience the most rapid progress in group classes: the social presence provides mild arousal that enhances early-stage skill acquisition when the movements are becoming routine but not yet automatic.
+This also explains why beginners often experience the most rapid progress in group classes: the social presence provides mild arousal that improves early-stage skill acquisition when the movements are becoming routine but not yet automatic.
+Mazeas et al. (2022, PMID 34982715) confirmed this pattern at the meta-analytic level: interventions that added light social visibility during skill-building phases produced Hedges g = 0.42 effects on activity, while interventions that front-loaded competitive pressure during the learning phase showed diminished adherence in the most anxious subgroups.

 How RazFit uses social mechanics to drive consistency